"- Why should I change? My personality does not vary according to my residence."

-- You have just come to the crux of the matter.
-These people, that I dearly love, have always placed their trust in me while I was living.
+- You have just worded the crux of the matter.
+These people that I dearly love have always placed their trust in me while I was living.
 And my death must not alter anything.

-Ryad had come back to his senses.
-He asked:
+Ryad who had come back to his senses, asked:

 - What can we do?